spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 <meta name=“robots” content=“noindex”>

-#  Automatic Right-Sizing Recommendations and Rules
+#  Automatic Right-Sizing Recommendations and Rules (EKS and AKS)

 This topic shows you how to view right-sizing recommendations for workloads and containers and work with right-sizing rules.